mebobby2/flight_display/README.md

 * POST /api/v1/users - creates a new user.
 Will return http status 400.
 Returns a JWT token
 * POST /api/v1/flight_subscriptions - subscribes to a flight for push notifications
 * POST /api/v1/users/id/devices - registers the mobile device for push notifications
+* GET /api/health - used by the load balancer

 #### FlightUpdaterAPI
-* POST /api/v1/employees/:id/session - logs into the employee account
+* POST /api/v1/employees/:id/session - logs into the employee account.
+Returns a JWT token with 8 hour expiration
 * GET api/v1/schedules - views all the schedules for the employee's airline
 * POST/PUT/DELETE api/v1/schedule/:id - creating, modifying, and removing schedules
 * GET api/v1/flights - list all the scheduled flights (where departure_time is NULL or greater than 1 hour ago) for the employee's airline